AbhishekTheCoder00/Reunion_data_assignmet/README.md

 For the details of the Problem 5 Python code, you can view the Jupyter Notebook [here](https://github.com/AbhishekTheCoder00/Reunion_data_assignmet/blob/main/Reunion%20task%205%20python.ipynb).

-For the details of the Problem 5 SQL Query, you can view the Jupyter Notebook [here](https://github.com/AbhishekTheCoder00/Reunion_data_assignmet/blob/main/Reunion%20problem%205%20sql.sql)
+For the details of the Problem 5 SQL Query, you can view the SQL Worksheet [here](https://github.com/AbhishekTheCoder00/Reunion_data_assignmet/blob/main/Reunion%20problem%205%20sql.sql)